Vision

 2014 – Water Works Park completed

-2015 – Kennedy Boulevard Plaza – 1460 feet over water completed – Funded by TIGER Grant
+2015 – Kennedy Boulevard Plaza (1460 feet over water completed and funded by TIGER Grant)

-2016 – Straz Center to Water Works Park – Funded by TIGER Grant
+2016 – Straz Center to Water Works Park completed and funded by TIGER Grant

 2020 – The Heights District Riverwalk extension completed